Royal Opera House Muscat

 The Royal Opera House Muscat (ROHM) is Oman's premier venue for musical arts and culture.
 The opera house is located in Shati Al-Qurm district of Muscat on Sultan Qaboos Street.
 Built on the royal orders of Sultan Qaboos of Oman, the Royal Opera House reflects unique contemporary Omani architecture, and has a capacity to accommodate maximum of 1,100 people.
 The opera house complex consists of a concert theatre, auditorium, formal landscaped gardens, cultural market with retail, luxury restaurants and an art centre for musical, theatrical and operatic productions.
+Opened in 2011, the venue is one of Oman’s main institutions for the performing arts, presenting opera, orchestral music, ballet and other stage productions.
+Its main auditorium is designed as a flexible performance space that can be adapted for different types of productions.

 History

 Sultan Qaboos bin Said Al Said, who was the ruler of Oman during the opera construction, had been always a fan of classical music and arts.
 In 2001, the sultan ordered the building of an opera house.
 Initially called 'House of Musical Arts', the name 'Royal Opera House Muscat (ROHM)' was finally chosen.
 This opera house, which was built by Carillion Alawi, became the first in the world equipped with Radio Marconi's multimedia interactive display seatback system, Mode23.
 It was officially opened on October 12, 2011, with a production of the opera Turandot, conducted by Spanish tenor Plácido Domingo.